Matt

 What size tank do betta fish need

-Click here for my favorite betta tank with built-in filtration
+Click here for my favorite betta fish tank that has built-in filtration

 While you might find some sources suggesting smaller tanks, providing your betta fish with ample space is crucial for their well-being.
 Here’s a breakdown of tank size recommendations: